If you’ve been looking into ways to make money from home, you may have come across doTERRA.

 Earning Potential: Low for most people

-Verdict: doTERRA offers popular essential oil products with strong community appeal, but most people struggle to earn consistent income due to product costs, ongoing sales, and reliance on recruitment.
+Verdict: doTERRA offers popular essential oil products, a strong wellness community, and loyal customers, but most people struggle to earn consistent income due to product costs, the need to educate customers, and reliance on ongoing sales and recruitment.
+The bigger question isn’t whether doTERRA is legitimate.
+It’s whether it creates the flexibility most parents are actually looking for.

-Best For: People interested in essential oils and wellness products
+Best For: People interested in essential oils, natural wellness, and community-based selling

 doTERRA is a global MLM company focused on essential oils and wellness products.